 Buildings and Grounds - The maintenance of the buildings and lodges at Mount Sunapee is under the supervision of a full-time year-round Facilities Manager who performs regular inspections of all facilities.
 Custodial and cleaning operations are performed daily.
 Building repairs and maintenance work is performed as needed.
 Maintenance of the dams is the responsibility of the Buildings and Grounds Supervisor.

-Security operations are under the direction of the Facilities Manager and the Buildings & Grounds Supervisor.
 Summer lawn mowing in the base area is under the supervision of the Buildings & Grounds Supervisor.